How to Become an Accountant

 This exam is known to be rigorous and challenging!
 Students are recommended to study at least 300–400 hours to prepare for it.
 To officially gain their CPA designation, accountants must also have at least two years of public accounting experience.
 The majority of accountants are actively employed as they study for and write the CPA.

-Becoming a CPA might not be the best path for you.
-Depending on your goals and areas of expertise, other accounting certifications may be more useful for you.
+There might be better paths for you than becoming a CPA.
+Depending on your goals and areas of expertise, other accounting certifications may be more beneficial for you.
 These certifications can help enhance your career and get promotions and raises.

 Here are some of the best accounting certifications: